Linusite

 The fix:

-• Upgrade to better hosting
+• Upgrade to faster, less crowded hosting

-• Choose a provider optimized for WordPress
+• Choose a provider optimised for WordPress

-4. No Caching Enabled
+4. No caching enabled

 The problem: